Jump to Section

 Course Overview

 The food services industry plays a vital role in Singapore's economy.
 Food businesses are constantly looking at innovative concepts and strategies to seize new growth opportunities in areas such as sustainable food.
 Established in 2006, this course is the pioneer polytechnic culinary diploma that combines Baking & Pastry, Culinary Arts and Restaurant Service with business knowledge to prepare you to be career-ready for the food business industry as tomorrow's tastemakers.
-Through our strong
+Through our strong industry partnerships, you'll venture beyond the classrooms to participate in various local and overseas activities encompassing diverse culinary and cultural experiences.

 You'll gain strong foundational business skills before immersing in intensive, hands-on training sessions at our state-of-the-art facility, the Temasek Culinary Academy*, where you'll learn to curate gastronomic experiences.
 In your final year, you'll embark on an invaluable 20-week internship with some of the world's most renowned food businesses.
 If you aspire to own and manage a restaurant or are passionate about the food and beverage business, this course will equip you with skills in food business innovation and revenue management.
 We prepare you to take on the culinary world with a business-oriented approach, enabling you to thrive in the competitive food industry.

 *The Temasek Culinary Academy (TCA) has been a Centre of Excellence for Food Service skills training since 2007.
-TP is also a six-time Hospitality Institution of the Year winner and received our latest honour at the World Gourmet Summit Awards 2022.
+TCA has just been renovated in 2024.

 What is CCM?